flyingmachine/brave-clojure-web/content/7-read-and-eval.md

 Clearly, this isn't a function call!
 There is no way possible for a function to "reach into" one of its operands and alter it.
-The difference is all in the way "normal" functions and macro functions are evaluated:
+The difference is all in the way functions and macros are evaluated:

 1. When you call a function, each of its operands is evaluated before being passed to the function as an argument.
 By contrast, when you